South Hempstead, New York

-South Hempstead is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 3,243 at the 2010 census.
+South Hempstead is a hamlet and census-designated place (CDP) within the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
+The population was 3,406 at the time of the 2020 census.

 History

 South Hempstead's name reflects its geographic location south of the Village of Hempstead.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.6 sqmi, all land.